Headache, cough, fever? Antibiotics aren't the answer

 Once touted as "wonder drugs," penicillin and other antibiotics are used to treat bacterial infections.
 When used correctly, they are effective, but decades of inappropriate use have led to an alarming increase in resistant microorganisms, including the bacteria that cause common infections, such as urinary tract infections.

-"Now we have COVID-19 added to the mix as another source of cough, fever and other overlapping symptoms," continues Dr. Lessard, "Unfortunately, this too is a viral infection that did not respond to antibiotics."
+"Now we have COVID-19 added to the mix as another source of cough, fever and other overlapping symptoms," continues Lessard.
+"Unfortunately, this too is a viral infection that did not respond to antibiotics."
 (Other treatments have since been developed.)

 People are also reading…